stoeps13/connections-doc/source/admin/admin/t_admin_communities_include_biz_card.md

 5. If you are building a web application that constructs its user interface using Ajax, you can make the business card user interface available by adding LiveName programmatically using JavaScript.
 Use the following API example:

+    !!! note
-    **Note:** This step only applies when you are building an application that constructs its user interface using Ajax.
+    This step only applies when you are building an application that constructs its user interface using Ajax.
 The business card code only scans the HTML when the page is first loaded so, if you dynamically alter the page, you need to manually specify the DOM elements that the code rescans for business card vcard class attributes.
 If you are developing a completely static page, you can ignore this step.

     ```
     var htmlContent = "<span class="vcomm X-community-display-inline">"+